willpiam/elementary-cellular-automaton/ReadMe.md

 ```

 Notice the enabled field is either 0 or 1, which is easier to change than true or false.

+### Record CPU details with the runs

+Assume every run in `run_data.json` happened on the same machine.
+Make a field in that folder to log the OS and CPU model.

 ## The Author